Siva Vaidhyanathan: Biography

-Vaidhyanathan is of Tamil Indian descent and was born in Buffalo, New York, and attended the University of Texas at Austin, earning a BA in History in 1994 and a Ph.D. in 1999 in American Studies.
+Vaidhyanathan is of Tamil Indian descent.
+He was born in Buffalo, New York and attended the University of Texas at Austin, earning a BA in History in 1994 and a Ph.D. in 1999 in American Studies.
 From 1999 through the summer of 2007 he worked in the Department of Culture and Communication at New York University, the School of Library and Information Studies at the University of Wisconsin–Madison and Columbia University.
 From 1988 through 1993 he was a professional journalist working for several Texas daily newspapers.
+From 2003-2008 he ran a blog, Sivacracy.net, hosted by the Institute for the Future of the Book, which hosted a number of writers interested in society, education, copyright, technology, and related topics.

 He has appeared in an episode of The Daily Show with Jon Stewart to discuss early social network services.
 Vaidhyanathan has appeared in several documentary films, including Terms and Conditions May Apply (2013), Inside the Mind of Google (2009), and Freedom of Expression (2007).
 In 2016 Vaidhyanathan played a prominent role in the higher-education documentary, Starving the Beast.
 Vaidhyanathan was portrayed as a character on stage at the Public Theater in New York City in a play called Privacy (2016).